Age and metallicity of the Milky Way's nuclear star cluster studied at 3 pc from Sagittarius A*: Star formation history

-We performed 100 Monte Carlo (MC) realizations in which the observed LF was resampled within its measurement errors, and the model was refitted for each synthetic dataset.
-For each MC realization, we considered 10 independent random initializations of the fit parameters and retained the solution with the lowest $\chi^2$.
-This approach mitigates the possibility that the fit converges to a local minimum.
+We performed 100 Monte Carlo (MC) realizations, in which the observed LF was resampled within its measurement errors, and refitted the model for each synthetic dataset.
+For each MC realization, we considered ten independent random initializations of the fit parameters and retained the solution with the lowest $\chi^2$.
+This approach mitigates the possibility of the fit converging to a local minimum.
 We used the cumulative LF to avoid binning effects.
 Uncertainties in the observed LF were estimated through bootstrap resampling.

 The free parameters of our model included the weights of the different stellar populations, the overall extinction, and a Gaussian smoothing parameter.
-The latter is necessary to account for effects such as photometric measurement errors, residual variations due to imperfect differential extinction correction, or the physical depth of the stellar population along the line of sight that all result in a smoothing of the observed KLF.
-The fit was restricted to the interval $12.5-17.2$\,mag to avoid saturation at the bright end and maintain completeness at the faint end.
-We explored the effect of different magnitude cuts to assess the related systematic uncertainties(see Appendix~\ref{range_unc}).
+The latter is necessary to account for effects such as photometric measurement errors, residual variations due to imperfect differential extinction correction, and the physical depth of the stellar population along the line of sight -- all of which result in a smoothing of the observed LF.
+The fit was restricted to $12.5-17.2$\,mag to avoid saturation at the bright end and maintain completeness at the faint end.
+We explored the effect of different magnitude cuts to assess the related systematic uncertainties (see Appendix~\ref{range_unc}).

-Figure~\ref{Fig:sfh_dist} shows the frequency histogram of the best fit age weights from one of our MC runs, using MIST isochrones and [M/H] = +0.30.
-It appears that most stars formed $> 10$ Gyr ago, with a significant contribution at 2-3\,Gyr, and minor ones at 400 Myr, and 20 Myr.
+Figure~\ref{Fig:sfh_dist} shows the frequency histogram of the best-fit age weights from one of our MC runs, using MIST isochrones and [M/H] = +0.30.
+It appears that most stars formed $> 10$ Gyr ago, with a significant contribution at 2-3\,Gyr as well as minor contributions at 400 Myr and 20 Myr.
 All other ages bins contributed $<1\%$ of the stellar mass formed.
 We obtained consistent results for different metallicities and for the PARSEC and BaSTI models (Appendix~\ref{metal_unc}).